-The directors have prepared forecasts of the profitability and cash generation of the two subgroups for the 12 months from the date of the Auditor's Report (the "forecasts"), taking into account the sensitivity of business performance to reasonably possible changes in market conditions and as a result of the current economic climate.
-These forecasts indicate that the subgroup's facilities should be sufficient during the period.
+The directors have prepared forecasts of the company's profitability and cash generation for the 12 months from the date of the Auditor's Report (the "forecasts"), taking into account the sensitivity of business performance to reasonably possible changes in market conditions and as a result of the current economic climate.
+These forecasts indicate that the company will have no cash requirements during the period.